Madrid Weekend Break Information

 metroMetro: Latina (Red Line, L2) and 5 minutes walk.

 Boys might want to try the Real Madrid stadium tour.
-Click here for more information on the Real Madrid Stadium Tour
+For more information see our Real Madrid stadium tour page.

 Madrid Weekend Break For The Girls Night Out

 Girls can prepare for their night out and shop till they drop at the enormous Madrid Xanadú complex.
 It is also an indoor ski slope, and it houses over 220 shops.
 It's open every single day of the year, and also has a fantastic selection of restaurants to suit all budgets.
-Click here to see more information about Madrid Xanadu
+See our page on the Madrid Xanadu.

 If you do want to dance all night, then try the Palacio Gaviria on calle Arenal.
 It's an old palace built in 1850, and still decorated in a lavish style.
 The entry fees are: